zcaceres/easy-agent/README.md

 - Supports message & stream modes
 - Vigorous type-safety
 - A few fun pre-baked Agents
-- CLI and Server mode (Server mode coming soon)
+- Use Agents in either CLI and Server Modes

 ## Setup

+> Make sure you have an ANTHROPIC_API_KEY key in your environment.

 Install: